pnapieralski/LudumDare30/README.md

 All music created using FL Studio.

-All sound created using audacity.
+All sound created using Audacity.